Imburse-Payments/imburse-payments.github.io/pages/tutorials/read-this-first.md

 icon_class: icon_documents_alt icon
 ---
 # Before you begin
-This tutorial series will take you through the process of creating a new Tenant and configuring Apps and Schemes to enable the Tenant to collect money or payout rewards.
+This tutorial series will take you through the process of creating a new Tenant and configuring Apps and Schemes to enable the Tenant to collect money or payout vouchers.

 # Prerequisites
 You'll need the following: